 Protruding ears can be a source of embarrassment for children and adults alike.
-Most patients are children aged between four and fourteen.
-When dealing with children, it is critical to find a surgeon with paediatric experience who understands the delicate nature of children’s facial features and can help alleviate any concerns.
+The majority of patients that visit us for this procedure are children aged between four and fourteen.
+When dealing with children, it is critical to find a surgeon with paediatric experience who understands the delicate and growing nature of children’s facial features and can help alleviate any concerns.

-For adults, there is often even more anxiety because of the years of built up embarrassment.
+For adults, there may be more associated anxiety because of the years of built up embarrassment.
 Thankfully, the surgery is relatively straightforward and recovery is usually short.